inkandswitch/inkling/README.md

 The Bulb's tap has a big radius and is very forgiving — you can mash your thumb anywhere in that corner of the screen, or slide your thumb outward off the side.
 Let it feel good.

+You can tap on some wires to *pause* them, temporarily breaking the equality constraint they represent.

 When using Inkling on a desktop computer, you can press the Tab key to switch modes.

 You can also pseudo tap the bulb to cycle through color themes: